All Episodes

 In other words, we'll end up with either ruining the planet, blowing ourselves up, or whatever.

-I'm just amazed we're still here to talk about it, like, considering all the stuff that could happen that could wipe us out.
+I'm just amazed we're still here to talk about it.

-And so, it really is remarkable we're still here, but I think we should push our luck.
+And so it really is remarkable we're still here, but I think we shouldn't push our luck.

-And that is, the scientists sort of try to reassure us by saying, well, they're looking for these things.
+Well, Navim, I've noticed something, and that is the scientists sort of try to reassure us by saying, well, they're looking for these things.

 Well, so that means nobody noticed this thing was coming.